 The Rumpus: "feverishly exuberant... both highly visual and incredibly verbal."
 The Nervous Breakdown: "prose recalls Nabokov..., the words at times tap dancing and somersaulting."
 Autre; "madcap satire, ...cuturally and psychologically acute."

-Entropy praised the "hybrid story creatures" as a "fascination."
-Pleiades: "quick-witted and closely-packed, with breathtaking riffs."
-The Literary Review: "celebrates the grit and rhythm of the written word, all while.. capturing the magic of life... on the big screen."
+Entropy: "hybrid story creatures… a fascination."
+Quarterly Conversation: "breezy… confident… shrewd."
+Pleiades: "quick-witted … with breathtaking riffs."
+The Literary Review: "celebrates the grit and rhythm of the written word, all while.. capturing the magic of... the big screen."

 The Sea-God's Herb selects from John's criticism and reviews, published in the New York Times and elsewhere.
 The long opener, "Against the 'Impossible to Explain:' the Postmodern Novel & Society," got special attention on HTMLGiant and elsewhere.
 The text covers many areas of culture, but its focus is on litearture.